Improved Gradient based Adversarial Attacks for Quantized Networks: Improved Gradients for Adversarial Attacks

-In this section we discuss strategies to choose a scalar $\beta$ such that the gradients with respect to input are informative.
+} Now we discuss strategies to choose a scalar $\beta$ such that the gradients with respect to input are informative.
 Let us first analyze the effect of $\beta$ on the error signal.
-To this end, we can write
+To this end,

-where $\bfy$ is the one-hot encoded target label, and $\bfp(\beta)$ is the softmax output of temperature scaled logits.
+where $\bfy$ is the one-hot encoded target label, and $\bfp(\beta)$ is the softmax output of scaled logits.

-Note that, for adversarial attacks, we only consider the correctly classified images (\ie, $\argmax_j y_j = \argmax_j p_j(\beta)$) as there is no need to generate adversarial examples corresponding to misclassified samples.
+For adversarial attacks, we only consider the correctly classified images (\ie, $\argmax_j y_j = \argmax_j p_j(\beta)$) as there is no need to generate adversarial examples corresponding to misclassified samples.
 From the above formula, it is clear that when $\bfp(\beta)$ is one-hot encoding then the error signal is $\bfzero$.
 This is one of the reason for vanishing gradient issue in \acrshort{BNN}s.
 Even if this does not happen for a given image, one can increase $\beta\to \infty$ to make this error signal $\bfzero$.
 Similarly, when $\bfp(\beta)$ is the uniform distribution, the norm of the error signal is at the maximum.
 This can be obtained by setting $\beta=0$.
 However, this would also make $\partial \ell(\beta)/\partial \bfx^0 = \bfzero$ as the singular values of the input-output Jacobian would all be $0$.
-Refer to \eqref{eqn:grad_input_ts}.
-To understand how error signal is affected by $\beta$ please refer to~\figref{fig:beta_vs_jacpsi}.

 This analysis indicates that the optimal $\beta$ cannot be obtained by simply maximizing the norm of the error signal and we need to balance both the Jacobian as well as the error signal.
-To summarize, the scalar $\beta$ should be chosen such that the following properties are satisfied: \begin{tight_enumerate} \item $\|\psi(\beta)\|_2 > \rho$ for some $\rho>0$. \item The input-output Jacobian $\beta\,\rmJ$ is well-conditioned, \ie, the singular values of $\beta\,\rmJ$ is concentrated around $1$. \end{tight_enumerate} We now discuss two approaches to obtain a $\beta$ that alleviates vanishing gradients such that already existing gradient based attacks (\acrshort{FGSM}, \acrshort{PGD}) can be made more effective.
+To summarize, the scalar $\beta$ should be chosen such that the following properties are satisfied: \begin{tight_enumerate} \item $\|\psi(\beta)\|_2 > \rho$ for some $\rho>0$. \item The Jacobian $\beta\,\rmJ$ is well-conditioned, \ie, the singular values of $\beta\,\rmJ$ is concentrated around $1$. \end{tight_enumerate}

-\subsection{\acrfull{NJS}}
+\subsubsection{\acrfull{NJS}.}

 We now discuss a straightforward, two-step approach to attain the aforementioned properties.
-Firstly, to ensure $\beta \rmJ$ is well-conditioned, we simply choose $\beta$ to be the inverse of the mean of singular values $\rmJ$.
+Firstly, to ensure $\beta \rmJ$ is well-conditioned, we simply choose $\beta$ to be the inverse of the mean of singular values of $\rmJ$.
 This guarantees that the mean of singular values of $\beta \rmJ$ is $1$.
-Formally, let us choose $M$ samples from the test set, we can derive $\beta$ as follows: